uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Death
   + upright: endings, beginnings, change, metamorphosis, transformation, transition
   + reversed: resistance to change, fear of change, holding on, stagnation
++ The Wanderer's Oracle: Rain Clouds ‖ Lake
+  + situation: The Wanderers camp site by a lake is flooded by rising rain waters rushing in.
+  + admonition: Time to salvage what you can and quickly move on before you are drowned.
 + Bible: Revelation 21:2-3 - The New Jerusalem
 + Additional Concepts:
   + "A man's gotta know his limitations"